Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Introduction

-\begin{proof} The result follows from Theorem \ref{thm:estWLip}. \end{proof} \end{theorem} Two brief comments are in order: First, the estimator used to obtain the given upper bound is simple and tractable.
-Most importantly, the resulting estimate is still a discrete distribution and the computation involves no optimization, merely recombining samples in a suitable way.
+Three comments are in order: First, the estimator used to obtain the given upper bound is simple and tractable, see Definition \ref{def:mu.A}.
+Most importantly, it is still a discrete distribution and the computation involves no optimization, merely recombining samples in a suitable way, see Algorithm \ref{alg:hatmuA}.
 Second, the $\log(n)$-factor is actually only necessary if $d_{\rm loc}$ is attained at $d_k=2$, and the constant $C$ is explicitly tractable (arising mainly from Lemma \ref{lem:Wdecomp}).
+Finally, although the estimator in Theorem \ref{thm:main.W.informal} requires prior knowledge of the graph, this assumption can be removed.
+More precisely, using a cross-validation-type procedure between the estimators constructed in Theorem \ref{thm:main.TV.informal} for different graphs, one can construct a graph-adaptive estimator which achieves the same error rate even when the underlying graph \(G\) is unknown; see Theorem \ref{thm:estWLip.adaptoive}.
+This, however, comes at the cost of reduced computational tractability.

 While Theorem \ref{thm:main.W.informal} gives a simple way to exploit the graphical structure and leads to rates depending only on the local dimension, it is open whether the given continuity condition is used optimally by our estimator---that is, whether the given rates are sharp.
-Indeed, even in the simple case with two nodes and the graph $1 \rightarrow 2$, with $d_1=d_2=3$, we could not establish a matching lower bound on the rate.
+Indeed, even in the simple case with two nodes and the graph $1 \rightarrow 2$, with $d_1=d_2=3$, we could not formally establish a matching lower bound on the rate.
+An experiment towards the question of sharpness is presented in Appendix \ref{app:lower.muA}.

 {\bf Kernels which are Total Variation-Lipschitz.} To move towards faster rates which are sharp, we work under a stronger (yet, as we shall explain, natural) continuity assumption on the stochastic kernels.
 Denote by $\TV$ the total variation distance, that is, $\TV(\nu,\tilde{\nu}) = \sup_f (\int f \, d\nu - \int f\,d\tilde \nu)$ where the supremum is taken over all measurable functions $f$ satisfying $|f|\leq 1/2$.
-In the setting of this paper, we always have that the Wasserstein distance is upper bounded by the total variation distance, which leads to the following strengthening of Assumption \ref{ass:W.Lip}: To formulate it, we write $\anc(k) := \{1, \ldots, k\} \setminus \pa(k)$.
+In the setting of this paper, we always have that the Wasserstein distance is upper bounded by the total variation distance, which leads to the following strengthening of Assumption \ref{ass:W.Lip}: To formulate it, we write $\anc(k) := \{1, \ldots, k-1\} \setminus \pa(k)$.